zmuranaka/hypergeometric-calculator-java-gui/README.md

 ## Sources:

-I wrote the vast majority of code myself, and as such it may have places where it could be simplified, improved, or is just plain confusing.
-However, there are some sources I did take small chunks of code from or take inspiration from:
+Websites that helped me create the project:
 https://stattrek.com/online-calculator/hypergeometric.aspx
-&nbsp;&nbsp;&nbsp;&nbsp;I did not take any code from this page, but essentially the entire inspiration of the project came from this website.
+&nbsp;&nbsp;&nbsp;&nbsp;The inspiration of the project came from this website.
 My program is laid out very similarly, from the order the information is asked to how it is displayed.
 I also used this website when checking that my program was coming up with the correct numbers.
 https://www.geeksforgeeks.org/program-to-calculate-the-value-of-ncr-efficiently/
 &nbsp;&nbsp;&nbsp;&nbsp;This page was very helpful when trying to find out how to calculate the combination of n and r without overflowing the long data type.
 It is still not a perfect solution, but it is much better than what I had come up with.
 https://smallbusiness.chron.com/write-cmd-script-53226.html